Towerkill

 Guy wires pose a fatal threat to birds, which often circle the tower lights at night.

 Towerkill is a phenomenon in which birds are killed by collisions with antenna towers.
-In poor visibility conditions, birds may simply fly into the guy-wires.
-But night illuminations around the towers can also disrupt migration patterns, with disoriented birds colliding with the structure.
+In poor visibility conditions, birds may simply fly into towers' guy-wires.
+Night illuminations around the towers can also disrupt migration patterns, with disoriented birds colliding with the structure.
 Research indicates that blinking lights can reduce deaths without diminishing visibility by aircraft.

 Overview

 In the United States, the US Fish and Wildlife Service estimated (sometime prior to 2009) that between 4 and 50 million birds are killed each year by tower kill.
 The effect on overall bird populations by towerkill may be small, but the phenomenon is of considerable concern to ornithologists, because many endangered bird species are being killed, and because so many birds are killed in such a small area of land.
 In at least one instance, several thousand birds were killed at a single tower in one night.
 Additionally, the unnatural lights on communication towers disrupt bird migration patterns in ways that are still not fully understood.
 At least 231 species have been affected, with neotropical migrants making up a large proportion of all species killed.